 Is investing in a big, bold transformation programme the best way to make our most important ‘Things’ better?
 Can we be so confident until we understand what matters, and what works?
 Does changing too much dilute the focus, create new systemic shocks?
 Is change really an initiative, a project, or is ‘getting better’ more of a daily mindset?

 So, what does Transformation really mean?

-The beauty of a Causal Decision Canvas is that we can take a vague word – like Transformation – and articulate it in an entirely visual way.
-Whether the material comes from existing words or a workshop of stakeholders, we can distill what ‘Transformation’ really means in each situation.
+The beauty of a Causal Canvas is that we can take a vague word – like Transformation – and articulate it in an entirely visual way.
+Whether the material comes from existing words or a workshop of stakeholders, we can distil what ‘Transformation’ really means in each situation.
 This reveals the strategic hypotheses, the priorities, the decisions and the evidence needed to describe the Thing and its result state.

 Now we can see the Thing, why changing it matters and whether it will fly.